-If you are interested in continuing to learn more about the AATS Quality Assessment Program, or participating, you can submit your information using the button below.
+If you are interested in continuing to learn more about the AATS Quality Gateway, or participating, you can submit your information using the button below.
 You will need to log into the website if you have not done so already.
 If you do not recall your user name or password, there are links to recall both on the next page.

-For the past two years, leaders of the American Association for Thoracic Surgery (AATS) have been hard at work developing a novel and transformative 21st century Quality Assessment Program for the cardiothoracic surgical community, in response to widely recognized challenges with historical platforms.
+For the past two years, leaders of the American Association for Thoracic Surgery (AATS) have been hard at work developing a novel and transformative 21st century Quality Gateway program for the cardiothoracic surgical community, in response to widely recognized challenges with historical platforms.
 It became clear as we listened to surgeons and data managers that the best way forward would be to build from the ground up, and that’s exactly what we are doing.

-Built on an Open Source, Cloud-based platform, the AATS Quality Assessment Program ensures you will never need to enter your data into another costly, and closed system ever again.
+Built on an Open Source, Cloud-based platform, the AATS Quality Gateway ensures you will never need to enter your data into another costly, and closed system ever again.
 With customizable dashboards and advanced data visualization, you will always be able to access your data whenever and however you want it.

-The AATS Quality Assessment Program brings your data to the web in real-time, and with rapid feedback.
+The AATS Quality Gateway brings your data to the web in real-time, and with rapid feedback.
 Featuring new tools to allow you to collaborate and share best practice ideas in a single web-based ecosystem, the AATS has built a platform that will save you time and money, and most importantly, help you deliver better information and care to your patients:

 Hypothetical collaboration for recognized excess strokes for CABG and valve procedures.
 Web mockup by HUBZero.
 A, Data display.
 Blue box highlights the excess strokes.
 Within the highlighted area is an icon that will link to my peer quality discussion group.
 B, Dialog with my quality peer discussion group about my excess strokes.
 CABG, Coronary artery bypass grafting; O/E, observed/expected.